VictoriaChoy/victoriachoy.github.io/teachingandlearning2.md

 ---

-The handicraft medals were meant for primary students' play of first aid for heat stroke, connecting with the climate change, P.S.P.E, arts, and literacy, in order to inquire about the **transdisciplinary theme** "how the world works", emphasising the impact of human activities on the nature.
+The handicraft medals were meant for primary students' play of first aid for heat stroke frequent in summer in the local area of south China, connecting with the climate change, P.S.P.E, arts, and literacy, in order to inquire about the **transdisciplinary theme** "how the world works", emphasising the impact of human activities on the nature.

 ![image](https://user-images.githubusercontent.com/109213222/181795444-ee0e4356-4825-4339-b790-ed465bee0529.png)